rfrlcode/linkedin-message-extension/README.md

 ## 📄 License

-This project is open source.
+This project is under the MIT License.
 Feel free to modify and distribute according to your needs.

 ## 🤝 Contributing